free priority shipping with $100 domestic purchase

 mandarin collar - short, stand-up collar

-notched collar - two-piece collar that must be worn open.
+notched collar - two-piece collar, worn open

-scoop neck - A low, U-shaped neckline at front or back
+scoop neck - low, U-shaped neckline

 spaghetti ties - thin fabric strings that bow at the shoulders